ScribesZone/ScribesTools/github/index.rst

 The next section is about git on the cloud.

-GitHub or/and BitBucket
+GitHub/GitLab/BitBucket
 ^^^^^^^^^^^^^^^^^^^^^^^

-If you need to collaborate with others to develop an open source project, GitHub_ or BitBucket_ are obvious solutions to consider, at least if you plan to use Git_.
+If you need to collaborate with others to develop an open source project, GitHub_, GitLab_ or BitBucket_ are obvious solutions to consider, at least if you plan to use Git_.
 They both provide hosting public git repositories for free.
-GitHub and BitBucket have web-based interfaces to explore repositories.
+GitHuh/GitLab/BitBucket have web-based interfaces to explore repositories.

 .. figure:: media/github-project.jpg
     :align: Center